 - Establishing a pricing model for your app.

-- Evaluating whether to incorporate in-app purchases as part of its functionality.
+- Evaluating whether to incorporate in-app purchases using the Google Play Billing Library.

 If you aim to make your application available globally, consider taking these measures: